noted-eip/noted/CONTRIBUTING.md

 # Contributing Guidelines

+This set of guidelines is common to all repositories in the Noted organization.

+## Project Management

 In order to frictionlessly roll out new features and maintain satisfactory productivity levels despite the distance, it's crucial that we organize ourselves and plan our work collectively.

 > 💡 This specification aims to